 This covers process management risks and includes examples where transactions are incorrectly undertaken leading to unintended adverse tax consequences.
-This also covers transactions which are not identified by the Tax function, not given tax consideration and also not notified to HMRC.
+This also covers transactions which are not identified by the Tax function, not given tax consideration and also not notified to Her Majesty's Revenue and Customs.